We’re all one team

-- only engaging search firms who are signed up to the Voluntary Code of Conduct for Executive Search firms
+- only engaging search firms who are signed up to the Voluntary Code of Conduct for Executive Search firms; and

-- reporting annually on the Executive pipeline below the Board and the Board’s diversity, including progress being made on reaching the Board’s gender target
+- reporting annually on the diversity of the executive pipeline as well as the diversity of the Board, including progress being made on reaching the Board’s gender and ethnicity aspirations.

 José Viñals, Chairman

-Read more about our board-level committees, their terms of reference and the schedule of matters reserved for the Board.
+Read more about our board-level committees, their terms of reference and the Board terms of reference.